Keisuke Kinoshita

 Keisuke Kinoshita (木下 惠介, Kinoshita Keisuke) was a Japanese film director and screenwriter.
 While lesser-known internationally than contemporaries such as Akira Kurosawa, Kenji Mizoguchi and Yasujirō Ozu, he was a household figure in his home country, beloved by both critics and audiences from the 1940s to the 1960s.
+Kinoshita's films were marked by a sense of sentimentality, purity, and beauty, and often featured experimentation in both technique and subject matter.

-Among his best known films are Carmen Comes Home (1951), Japan's first colour feature, Tragedy of Japan (1953), Twenty-Four Eyes (1954), You Were Like a Wild Chrysanthemum (1955), Times of Joy and Sorrow (1957), The Ballad of Narayama (1958), and The River Fuefuki (1960).
+Kinoshita entered the film industry in 1933 as a film processor.
+He moved on to the position of camera assistant, then assistant director.
+In 1943, Kinoshita was promoted to director and released his first film, Port of Flowers.
+A prolific filmmaker, Kinoshita directed 43 films in the first 23 years of his career, and then five more after a stint in television production.
+Among his best known films are Carmen Comes Home (1951), A Japanese Tragedy (1953), Twenty-Four Eyes (1954), She Was Like a Wild Chrysanthemum (1955) and The Ballad of Narayama (1958).

 Biography

-Early years
+Early years (1912–1943)

 Keisuke Kinoshita was born Masakichi Kinoshita on 5 December 1912, in Hamamatsu, Shizuoka Prefecture, as the fourth of eight children of merchant Shūkichi Kinoshita and his wife Tama.
 His family manufactured pickles and owned a grocery store.
 A film fan already in early years, he vowed to become a filmmaker, but faced opposition from his parents.
+So he attended high school and began studying for college.

-When he was in high school, a film crew arrived in Hamamatsu for location shooting one day.
-He befriended actor Bando Junosuke when the latter came to his store for local products.
-Bando later helped him run away to Kyoto where most period films were made, but his grandfather came and took him back home the next day.
-His determination to become a filmmaker finally moved his parents into letting him pursue his career.
-His mother secured him an introduction to the Shochiku Kamata studios, where Ozu, Mikio Naruse, and other famous directors worked.
+One day, when Kinoshita was in high school, a film crew arrived in Hamamatsu for location shooting.
+Amongst the crew was the actor Junosuke Bando, who Kinoshita would befriend when Bando came to the Kinoshita family's grocery store.
+Bando helped Kinoshita run away to Kyoto, where most period films were made, but Kinoshita's grandfather came and took Kinoshita back home the next day.
+Kinoshita's determination to become a filmmaker convinced his parents into letting him pursue a career in film.

-Without a university education, however, Kinoshita was not allowed to work as an assistant director and had to start as a photographer; he applied to the Oriental Photography School and graduated before he was finally admitted into Shochiku.
-There, he first worked in the film processing laboratory, then as a camera assistant, before he became assistant director for Yasujirō Shimazu and later Kōzaburō Yoshimura.
-In 1940, Kinoshita was drafted into the Sino-Japanese War and went to China, but returned the following year due to an injury.